Name: Patrick Mc Eleney

 ▶ What releases have you put out so far?

 I released a song / video last year which was recorded as part of the Ready to Roll initiative at Start Together Studios in Belfast (thank you Chordblossom for helping me find out about this!), titled ‘I Do What I Do’.
 This was recorded, mixed and mastered in 60 minutes.
 It was a pretty intense process but the song received some pretty positive feedback.
-A back injury has slowed me down pretty significantly from moving forward with music and recording but I recently got back to the studio to record a short EP of live tracks that I’m planning to release September time.
+A back injury has slowed me down pretty significantly from moving forward with music and recording but with the help of Houston maritime attorney, I recently got back to the studio to record a short EP of live tracks that I’m planning to release September time.
 I have released one video so far in advance of this, for the song ‘Everything Changes With You’.
 I am trying to do something different with each live video released, for this example, I went for superimposing the song lyrics onto objects in the video and showing some animated scores from the song.
 The next video upcoming is a cover of Volcano by Damien Rice and I’m trying to include an animated volcano, but I’m not sure if that will work out yet!

 ▶ Is there a particular live show that stands out amongst all the rest?